Set up Hashicorp Vault as your secrets backend

 Step 1: Create a Policy and AppRole in Vault

 To use Vault as a secrets backend, Astronomer recommends configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astro.
-To do this:
+For Remote Execution Deployments, you can use any Vault authentication method you prefer, for example Kubernetes auth if your agents and Vault are running on Kubernetes.

 -